Skip to Content

 Shoot Clay Pigeons

-It’s also the 21st century though, which means that at Clay’s you can do clay pigeon shooting on a giant interactive screen.
+It’s also the 21st century, which means that at Clay’s you can do clay pigeon shooting on a giant interactive screen.
 You still get to hold a gun, though it’s one that shoots virtual bullets.
-Just as well because that leaves you free to knock back cocktails like there’s no tomorrow and not pose a danger to your friends or the service staff.

-Hit an Adult Fun Fair
+Hit an Adult Fun Fair – Fair Game

-Remember the feeling of hitting the fun fair when you were a kid.
+Remember the feeling of hitting the fun fair when you were a kid?
 That excitement for games and food and more games, and then after that, even more games.

 Well, at Fair Game you can relive those wonderful childhood moments shame free as an adult.
 They’ve set up a giant arcade and fun fair and added a few bits and bobs to really up the stakes.

-That mainly comes in the form of a state-of-the-art points system that allows you to keep exact track of the winners rankings with your friends so there can be absolutely no discrepancy about who’s the top dog at the fair.
+That mainly comes in the form of a state-of-the-art points system that allows you to keep exact track of the winners rankings with your friends so there can be absolutely no debate about who’s the top dog at the fair.

 There is, of course, elevated takes on fairground food, done here by some big shots on the pizza and burger scene, and booze galore.